 -

 Applying tax brackets to total household income.
-The brackets apply per part, not to the household total.
-Applying them to the full combined income — without dividing first — dramatically overstates the tax due for couples and families.
+The brackets apply per share, not to the household total.
+Applying them to the full combined income dramatically overstates the tax due for couples.

 -

-Confusing the quotient familial with the quotient system for exceptional income.
+Confusing the quotient familial with the exceptional income quotient.
 Two completely different mechanisms.
-The quotient familial is about household size and runs automatically every year.
-The quotient system for exceptional income is an optional election for large one-off payments.
+The quotient familial runs automatically every year.
+The exceptional income quotient is an optional election for large one-off payments.

 -

-Not updating your foyer fiscal when circumstances change.
-If a dependant leaves the household, a marriage or PACS changes your status, or a divorce changes your filing position, your number of parts changes — and so does your tax bill.
-These changes take effect from the year they occur.
+Not updating your household when circumstances change.
+If a dependant leaves, a marriage or PACS changes your status, or a divorce occurs, your number of shares changes — and so does your bill.
+Changes take effect from the year they occur.

 -